 Chapter Leadership will maintain clear and consistent communication with Chapter Liaison throughout academic year.

-Greek Governing Councils
+FSL Governing Councils

-Recognized social fraternities/sororities must be an active member of one of the four recognized Greek governing bodies, in order to be a recognized fraternity or sorority at Florida Gulf Coast University (See University Regulation 4.009)
+Recognized social fraternities/sororities must be an active member of one of the four recognized FSL governing bodies, in order to be a recognized fraternity or sorority at Florida Gulf Coast University (See University Regulation 4.009)

-Should a chapter not be in good financial standing with their governing council, they are automatically placed on inactive status with the Office of Student Involvement.
+Should a chapter not be in good financial standing with their governing council, they are automatically placed on inactive status with the Office of Fraternity & Sorority Life.

-Greek Governing Councils:
+FSL Governing Councils:

 Interfraternity Council (IFC)